 Top 9.
 Turkey

 Turkey is a country mainly located in Anatolia in West Asia, with a smaller part called East Thrace in Southeast Europe.
+It is one of lowest cost of living countries and inexpensive place to live.
 With Turkish straits and Sea of Marmara in between, Turkey bridges Western Asia and Southeastern Europe.
 The coastal areas of Turkey bordering the Aegean and Mediterranean Seas have a temperate Mediterranean climate, with hot, dry summers and mild to cool, wet winters.

 Turkey is an upper-middle-income country and an emerging market.
 A founding member of the OECD and G20, it is the 17th – largest economy by nominal and the 12th – largest economy by PPP – adjusted GDP in the world.
 It is classified among newly industrialized countries.
 Services account for the majority of GDP, whereas industry accounts for more than 30%.
 Turkey has a diversified economy, main industries include automobiles, electronics, textiles, construction, steel, mining, and food processing.